libp2p/specs/rendezvous/README.md

 of query responses, so that large numbers of peer registrations can be managed.

-The rendezvous protocol runs over libp2p streams using `/rendezvous/1.0.0`.
+The rendezvous protocol runs over libp2p streams using the protocol id `/rendezvous/1.0.0`.

 ### Registration Lifetime